 9. Adopt Good Query Writing Styling

-Besides, it is essential to use good styling practices when writing SQL queries.
+It is essential to follow best practices for SQL queries like good styling practices when writing SQL queries.
 Pay attention to the below recommendations for improving your query writing style:

 - Always add comments to SQL queries.
 Comments will not only help other team members to understand your queries better but also remind you what you were doing yourself in the past.